 Laurel is a somewhat small city located in the state of Montana.
 With a population of 6,735 people and two constituent neighborhoods, Laurel is the 13th largest community in Montana.

-Laurel is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Laurel is a city of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Laurel who work in office and administrative support (14.94%), sales jobs (10.06%), and maintenance occupations (8.19%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Laurel is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Laurel is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Laurel who work in sales jobs (12.30%), office and administrative support (11.30%), and food service (8.38%).

-In terms of college education, Laurel is nearly on par with the US average for all cities of 21.84%: 18.55% of adults 25 and older in Laurel have a bachelor's degree or advanced degree.
+The percentage of adults in Laurel who are college-educated is close to the national average for all communities of 21.84%: 18.63% of the adults in Laurel have a bachelor's degree or advanced degree.

-The per capita income in Laurel in 2010 was $25,179, which is middle income relative to Montana and the nation.
-This equates to an annual income of $100,716 for a family of four.
+The per capita income in Laurel in 2018 was $28,556, which is upper middle income relative to Montana, and middle income relative to the rest of the US.
+This equates to an annual income of $114,224 for a family of four.
 However, Laurel contains both very wealthy and poor people as well.

 The people who call Laurel home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Laurel residents report their race to be White, followed by Native American.
-Important ancestries of people in Laurel include German, Irish, Norwegian, English, and French.
+Important ancestries of people in Laurel include German, Irish, English, French, and Norwegian.

 The most common language spoken in Laurel is English.
-Other important languages spoken here include Polish and Italian.
+Other important languages spoken here include Italian and Polish.